The biology of narcissism and the case for research

 Jung’s original concept of Past/Future Intellect Orientation

 The early psychologists were, of course, working almost completely in the dark.
 Some of their beliefs were, to be blunt, simply nonsense, and few more so than the notion of psychic energy.
-Jung’s “extraversion and introversion” were the terms he coined to describe the direction – outward or inward – of this “psychic energy”.
-While his terms have survived in some fields, their original meaning is now altogether lost, and for the rather persuasive reason that psychic energy has long since been proven not to exist.
+Jung’s ‘extraversion and introversion’ were the terms he coined to describe the direction – outward or inward – of this ‘psychic energy’.
+While his terms have survived in differential psychology, their original meaning is now altogether lost, and for the rather persuasive reason that psychic energy has long since been proven not to exist.

 • Late Freudian libido theory introduced a much more serious proposition: a positive and a negative flow of energy – one life-giving, creative, and the other a drive for death and destruction, echoes of God and the Devil.